ENCCS/OpenACC-CUDA-beginners/content/setup.rst

   srun: Step created for job 13170656

   # Note: compute node has been assigned, check using command "hostname"
-  # should direct run the binary
+  # should directly run the binary
   n1141 $ ./sum
    Reduction sum: 1.2020569031119108